feyeandal/feye.website/data/blog/sotm-foss2022-stories.md

 It has been almost a month since the annual [State of the Map (SoTM)](https://2022.stateofthemap.org/) and [Free and Open Source Software for Geospatial (FOSS4G) 2022](https://2022.foss4g.org) conferences, but the stories and experiences are still fresh in my memory.
 Both were the most awaited conferences in the open mapping and open software world and, undoubtedly, the best conferences I have attended.

+SoTM and FOSS4G conferences were hybrid – held in Florence, Italy, and online.
+SoTM2022 was held last Aug 19-21, 2022, while FOSS4G took place on Aug 22-28, 2022.
+On top of the conference sessions and workshops, different organizations hosted additional events, like the HOT unSummit, and the YouthMappers documentary premiere.
+GeoChicas also hosted their social night.

 ![firenze](/static/images/firenze.jpg)

 <center>_The beautiful sunset in Firenze, taken at Piazzale Michelangelo!_</center>